-- Attachment A, Implementation Procedures for AYP Determinations - Attachment B, Title 13A State Board of Education, Subtitle 01 State School Administration, Chapter 04 Public School Standards

-CRITICAL ELEMENT EXAMPLES FOR MEETING STATUTORY REQUIREMENTS EXAMPLES OF NOT MEETING REQUIREMENTS 1.3 Does the State have, at a minimum, a definition of basic, proficient and advanced student achievement levels in reading/language arts and mathematics?
-State has defined three levels of student achievement: basic, proficient and advanced.
-Student achievement levels of proficient and advanced determine how well students are mastering the materials in the State's academic content standards; and the basic level of achievement provides complete information about the progress of lower-achieving students toward mastering the proficient and advanced levels.
+- Attachment A, Implementation Procedures for AYP Determinations - Attachment B, Title 13A State Board of Education, Subtitle 01 State School Administration, Chapter 04 Public School Standards minimum, a definition of basic, proficient and advanced student achievement levels in reading/language arts and mathematics?
+St sta actinf State has defined three levels of student achievement: basic, proficient and advanced.
+Student achievement levels of proficient and advanced letermine how well students are mastering the materials in the state's academic content standards; and the basic level of achievement provides complete information about the progress of ower-achieving students toward mastering the proficient and advanced levels.
 Standards do not meet the legislated requirements.
-STATE RESPONSE AND STATE ACTIVITIES FOR MEETING REQU IREMENTS